Bring Structure to Engineering Complexity with ISO/IEC 81346

 documents,

-components, parts, assemblies, equipment, assets, locations, drawings, documents,
+components, parts, assemblies, equipment, assets, locations, drawings, documents, functions processes properties

 Why organizations rely on the 81346 designation system